KernelInterpolation.jl API

 Kernel matrices

-Return the kernel matrix for the nodeset and kernel.
-The kernel matrix is defined as
+Return the interpolation matrix for the basis, polynomials ps, and regularization.
+For the StandardBasis, the interpolation matrix is defined as

 source

-Return the kernel matrix for the nodeset and kernel.
+Return the kernel matrix for the nodes and kernel.
 The kernel matrix is defined as

 source